ritza-co/leanpub-guide/03-book-cover-publish.md

 ### Publishing your book on the Leanpub Book Store

-Before you can publish your book on the Leanpub store, there are a few last steps we need to complete that will help with the marketing of your book.
+Before you can publish your book on the Leanpub store, there are a few last steps we will to complete that will help with the marketing of your book.

 The steps we will look at are: